goh-joshua/tp/docs/UserGuide.md

 **Contract**: A business agreement between an athlete and organization, including financial terms and duration.

-**Fuzzy Search**: A search method that finds results even with typos or partial matches, using intelligent algorithms.
+**Fuzzy Matching**: A search method that finds results even with typos or partial matches, using intelligent algorithms.

 **Organization**: Any business entity that contracts with athletes - teams, sponsors, agencies, brands, etc.